proehlen/docs2page/README.md

 ## Icons and logos

 Docs2page will create a default placeholder favicon and logo for you in the `docs` folder.
-You may overwrite these with custom files for your project.
+You should replace these with custom files for your project.
 The two files are:

 * `docs/logo.png`
 * `docs/favicon.ico`